-As young people, we see firsthand how addictive social media algorithms are making our generation isolated and depressed.
-Social media platforms are designed to keep users on for as long as possible, and use their massive amount of user data to show content that they know will keep users online.
-Worse, platforms promote eating disorders and political extremism by showing users an endless feed of extreme content designed to prey on their insecurities.
+As young people, we’ve suffered as addictive social media algorithms make our generation isolated and depressed.
+Social media platforms use the massive amount of user data they’ve collected on users to recommend content that they know will keep users online for as long as possible, like content that promotes eating disorders and political extremism.

 Ending Child Marriage

 We worked with a wide coalition of activists, politicians, and nonprofits to advocate for an end to predatory child marriages in North Carolina.
 Prior to our work, adults would come to North Carolina as a place to legally coerce children into forced marriages.

 We played a supporting role in developing the legislation in meetings with to end child marriage by helping to craft language that would be effective and acceptable to politicians.

 We also lobbied legislators through phone banking (organizing students to call key legislators in support of the bill) and helping to organize other student-led groups to support the effort, as well as going to the General Assembly to lobby legislators with the coalition.